ICT710-g4/Data-Analystic-and-Frontend-project/README.md

 	-Read data from data analysis

-	-Display the stutus of each device
+	-Display the status of each device

 **for testing**